MaximBaytel/toy-allocator/README.md

 # toy-allocator
-Small toy allocator memory in array that works like heap memory allocator
+Small toy allocator memory in an array that works like a heap memory allocator